shamimmoeen/advanced-wp-table/README.md

 ## Installation ##

-1. Upload `wp-table` directory to the `/wp-content/plugins/` directory
+1. Upload `wp-table-advanced` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## Frequently Asked Questions ##